History of the University of Maryland, College Park: Great Fire of 1912

 However, the students refused to give up.
 All but two returned to the university after the break and insisted on classes continuing as usual.
 Students were housed by families in neighboring towns who were compensated by the university until housing could be rebuilt, although a new administration building was not built until the 1940s.

 A large brick and concrete compass inlaid in the ground designates the former center of campus as it existed in 1912.
 Lines engraved in the compass point to each building that was destroyed in the Thanksgiving Day fire.
 The intersection of the lines on the compass are known as "The Point of Failure".
 A well-known legend holds that any student who walks upon the "point of failure" will not graduate from the University of Maryland in four years.
+The "point of failure" is used by many students to scare freshmen and new students who come to UMD, despite it being a myth.

 Modern history

 The state took complete control of the school in 1916, and consequently the institution was renamed Maryland State College.
 Also that year, the first female students enrolled at the school.
-On April 9, 1920, the college became part of the existing University of Maryland, replacing St. John's College, Annapolis as the University's undergraduate campus.
-In the same year, the graduate school on the College Park campus awarded its first PhD degrees and the University's enrollment reached 500 students.
-In 1925 the University was accredited by the Association of American Universities.
+On April 9, 1920, the college became part of the existing University of Maryland, replacing St. John's College, Annapolis as the university's undergraduate campus.
+In the same year, the graduate school on the College Park campus awarded its first PhD degrees and the university's enrollment reached 500 students.
+In 1925 the university was accredited by the Association of American Universities.

 During World War II, Maryland was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.

-By the time the first black students enrolled at the University in 1951, enrollment had grown to nearly 10,000 students—4,000 of whom were women.
+By the time the first black students enrolled at the university in 1951, enrollment had grown to nearly 10,000 students—4,000 of whom were women.
 Elaine J. Coates was the first African American student to graduate from the University of Maryland in 1959.
 Prior to 1951, many black students in Maryland were enrolled at the University of Maryland, Eastern Shore, which was almost shut down in 1947 due to lack of access, low quality education, and the fear among some black and white leaders that Eastern Shore was allowed to remain a college by the Regents of the University of Maryland solely to keep black students in segregated, inferior institutions.